jackjonesfashion/jj-browser-tool/README.md

 Once clicked a new browser window from Tampermonkey should appear.

 Click the install button, and wait for the installation to complete.

+### Updating through Tampermonkey

+As a developer remember to increment the version number of the code by 1 everytime a change has been made, in order for Tampermonky to be able to detect that it needs to update the code with a new version.